-- Partners indicated a need for programs/classes or mentors for younger seniors 50-65 (those still in labor force). - Partners recommended a senior discount booklet to offer senior discounts/coupons for various programs and activities. - The current models and practices for social and civic engagement shared during the partner meeting included providing offsite programs/meet-ups for "younger older adults" who work.
+- Partners indicated a need for programs/classes or mentors for younger older adults 50-65 (those still in labor force). - Partners recommended an older adult discount booklet to offer discounts/coupons for various programs and activities. - The current models and practices for social and civic engagement shared during the partner meeting included providing offsite programs/meet-ups for "younger older adults" who work.